TWUOnline/orientation/digital-literacy.md

 ## What is digital literacy?

+> "The capacity to make meaning with digital tools."
+Bonnie Stewart

+It is concerned with the process of handling data rather than accumulating data.

 We mentioned a definition of digital literacy in the introduction to this course, but, as is true for many things, it's not quite that simple.

 ##### Explore